kestra-io/docs/docs/developer-guide/cicd/README.md

 **Options:**

-* `--no-delete`: preserve existing flows which are missing from the update.
+* `--no-delete`: preserve existing flows that are missing from the update.
 Default is to remove the flows.
 * `--server`: specify the remote Kestra server URL.
 Default is [http://localhost:8080](http://localhost:8080).

 ### Template validation